drifter1/compiler/README.md

 To clean the debugging files when using the compiler in `DEBUG` mode (the default setting), simply type `make clean-run` after `make run`.

+## Python testing

+As C does not include platform-independent libraries for looping through directories, Python was used for testing purposes instead.

+To compile all the Simple C examples in the *examples/simple_c_examples* directory, simply type `make test`.

+>[!NOTE]
+> The above uses the Python 3 script *test.py*, which is located under the directory *tests*.

 # Advanced Usage